 Surface Plasmon Resonance (SPR) has been used to monitor macromolecular interactions in real time.
-The Biacore S200 system is an instrument that uses SPR technology for measuring the interactions of macromolecules with each other, and with small ligands.
+Biacore (Cytiva) uses SPR technology for measuring the interactions of macromolecules with each other, and with small molecule ligands.
 One of the interacting molecules (ligands) is immobilized, for example, on carboxymethylated dextran over a gold surface, while the second partner (analyte) is captured as it flows over the immobilized ligand surface.
 Most ligands can be directly immobilized onto the surface of the chip via amino groups, carbohydrate moieties, or sulfhydryl groups.
 Others are immobilized indirectly through the use of biotinylation of the ligand (such as biotinylated peptides or oligonucleotides), or through immobilized monoclonal antibodies (such as anti-GST).
 Typical amounts of a protein ligand needed for an immobilization reaction is about 1 µg.
 The immobilized ligands are remarkably resilient and maintain their biological activity.

 The bound analytes can be stripped from the immobilized ligand without affecting its activity to allow many cycles of binding and regeneration on the same immobilized surface.
-Interaction is detected via SPR, in real time, at high sensitivity, without labeling.
+Interaction is detected via SPR in real time at high sensitivity, without labeling.
 The equilibrium rate constant KD (affinity) is measurable in the range of fM to mM.
-Because the same affinity may reflect different on-rates and off-rates, this instrument excels over most other methods of affinity measurements in that it measures on-rates (ka in the range of 103 to 3 × 109 M-1s-1 for proteins and 103 to 5 x107 M-1s-1 for LMW) and off-rates (kd of 10-5 to 2 s-1).
+Because the same affinity may reflect different on-rates and off-rates, SPR excels over most other methods of affinity measurements in that it measures on-rates (ka in the range of 103 to 3 × 109 M-1S-1 for proteins and 103 to 5 x107 M-1S-1 for LMW) and off-rates (kd of 10-5 to 10-2 S-1).

 The instrument and services are available on a fee-for-service basis to Cleveland Clinic researchers as well as investigators from Case Western Reserve University and other area institutions.